liquidprompt/liquidprompt/README.md

 It displays:

+* a green ⌁ if the battery is charging and above a given threshold, a yellow ⌁ if the battery is charging and under threshold, a red ⌁ if the battery is discharging but above threshold;
-* the average of the batteries remaining power, if it is under a given threshold, with a colormap too;
+* the average of the batteries remaining power, if it is under the given threshold, with a colormap, going more and more red with decreasing power;
 * the average of the processors load, if it is over a given limit, with a colormap that became more and more noticeable with increasing load;
 * the number of detached sessions (`screen`), if there is any;